mnording/KlarnaOfflineSDK/README.md

 OrderDetails details = offlineOrder.pollData(url);
 ```

 **Using status url method**
-If you defined your own status url, Klarna will post data to that url.
+If you defined your own statusurl, Klarna will post data to that url.
 To read all order-data you can use the JsonConverter.
 ```c#
 OrderDetails details =JsonConverter.GetOrderFromString(jsonString);
 ```